MaciejWas/hanzi-recognition/README.md

 ![alt text](readme_images/collage.png "character collage")

 ## Results
 Below is a chart of accuracy and recall on training data over number of batches.
 Size of training batch in this case was 512, and the model was training for recognizing radical 耳.
+Model archieves similar similar values of accuracy and recall for most of radical components, some of them are available in data_out directory.
 #### Accuracy
 ![alt text](readme_images/accuracy.svg "accuracy score")
 #### Recall